Kong/workshop-kong-apiops/content/_index.en.md

 Insomnia is an open source desktop application that simplifies designing, debugging, and testing APIs.
 Insomnia combines an easy-to-use interface with advanced functionality, like authentication helpers, code generation, and environment variables.

-# Learning Objectives

-In this workshop, you will:

-* Setup a project and integrate it with GitHub
-* Build an API Specification
-* Understand Insomnia Collections and Scripting
-* Create Test Suites
-* Create custom Linting process
-* Build a CI/CD testing with Inso CLI
-* Create Mocks
-* Understand Secrets and Secure Collaboration

 ---